 Lab results of titer tests showing immunity to Measles, Mumps and Rubella are accepted as long as they are signed or stamped and clearly indicate immunity to all three diseases.

 Immunization records must indicate the date of immunization and the immunization agent, and are REQUIRED to be signed or stamped by a physician, nurse, public health official, or school health provider who administered the immunization.
 Official school or military health records may also be accepted as proof of immunization, as long as they were based on certificates of immunization, and state, at a minimum, the month and year that the immunization was administered.

 Get the immunization form here.

-The law is very specific.
-You must comply with the immunization requirements or you will not be allowed to register for future semesters.
 Send a copy of your immunization records, along with the medical professional’s business address and phone number, to:

 Shared Processing Center

 If you have any questions regarding immunization, please call (207) 621-3079 or 1-877-UMA-1234 (in Maine) or email at UMAAR@maine.edu.

 Per Maine law, a student may only be exempted from the University’s Tdap and MMR immunization requirements if the student: